kimswchi/MACS30200proj/ProblemSets/PS3/soowankim_ps3.md

 </tbody>
 </table>

 The estimates from the imputed model are fairly similar to non-imputed models.
 Standard errors are slightly smaller for some variables in the imputed model compared to the non-imputed model without list-wise deletion of missing observations.
-Standard errors are actually smaller overall for the non-imputed model with list-wise deletion, showing that list-wise deletion is not necessarily a bad strategy compared to multiple imputation.
+Standard errors are actually smaller overall for the non-imputed model with list-wise deletion, showing that multiple imputation does not necessarily outperform list-wise deletion in terms of precision.